EthanBlank-Git/CS376Project/README.md

 1. Test different attack types to make sure they are effective (All attack types should be tested & confirmed working)
 2. Improve error handling (fix ugly error messages and prevent crashes)
 3. Implement data encryption between server & client (This will probably involve re-writing the server and client sockets to use SSLStreams and TCPClients)
-4. Implement Hide/Unhide feature for clients (Will allow clients to be forcibly hidden/shown with commands from the server)

 ### Important Notes
 This program is purely for educational purposes.